 Getting back sound

-Checking the mainboard I did not notice any obvious damage, so I started with the usual cleaning procedure: brushing away the dust with a soft paint brush, vacuum cleaning the inside, spraying all switches and the radial and axial potentiometers with Tuner 600 and moving them forth and back for a while.
+Checking the mainboard I did not notice any obvious damage, so I started with the usual cleaning procedure: brushing away the dust with a soft paint brush, vacuum cleaning the inside, spraying all switches, pots and faders with Tuner 600 and moving them forth and back for a while.

 Generally speaking this brought sound back.
 In fact, all of the controllers did what they were supposed to do.
 Even all of the keys responded without further maintenance.
 Still, I did a full cleaning.